I absolutely adore deserts.

 Feeling on top of the world.

-Or, on top of world... because it appears that we might have landed on Mars.
+Or, on top of a world... because it appears that we might have landed on Mars.

 And back at the bottom of the canyon, where we checked out the Ammonite Wall, which contains real prehistoric ammonite fossils.